 There are more than 150 deployable network assets dedicated to FirstNet users.
-Agencies can request a deployable to support critical incidents, disasters, and planned events.
-These assets are provided at no cost to subscribing agencies and do not include any fees for fuel, personnel, or satellite airtime.
+Agencies can request a deployable to support critical incidents, disasters, planned events, and exercises.
+These assets are provided at no cost to subscribing agencies and do not include any fees for fuel, personnel, or satellite airtime for as long as they are deployed.
 The FirstNet deployable assets are stationed strategically throughout the county and available to subscribers 24/7/365.
+AT&T also has a Network Disaster Recovery (NDR) program with hundreds of assets that support the commercial network as well as FirstNet.

-In addition to the SatCOLTs and COWs, there are additional options such as the Flying COW[TM], which consists of a drone tethered to a trailer that can reach up to 400 feet high.
+In addition to the SatCOLTs and COWs, there are additional options such as the Flying COW $^{\text{\tiny{M}}}$ , which consists of a drone tethered to a trailer that can reach up to 400 feet high.
 This form factor is ideal for wildfires or mountain rescue missions where terrain may make connectivity a challenge.
-Additionally, subscribing agencies have access to FirstNet One-a 55-foot aerostat-for use after major incidents or disasters.
-It provides public safety an asset with a large coverage footprint that can stay in the air for approximately 2 weeks and fly up to 1,000 feet.

-Other new deployable assets in the fleet include Communications Vehicles, which carry multiple networking options and provide a mobile office where responders can work out of the weather; Compact Rapid Deployables, compact assets that can be quickly deployed to provide coverage in locations where larger vehicles can't go; and Inbuilding kits, which can improve indoor coverage at EOCs or impromptu command posts that have been stood up in the field.
+Other new deployable assets in the fleet include Communications Vehicles, which carry multiple networking options and provide a mobile office where responders can work out of the weather; Compact Rapid Deployables (CRDs), compact assets that can be quickly deployed to provide coverage in locations where larger vehicles can't go; and In-building kits, which can improve indoor coverage at EOCs or impromptu command posts that have been stood up in the field.
+The miniCRD is a portable version of the CRD, consisting of two medium-sized rugged cases.
+One case contains the Starlink satellite backhaul connection to the network, and one contains the cell site equipment to create the local connection to FirstNet devices.
+The miniCRD has additional backhaul and power options.